diegoandino/postty/README.md

 # Postty 🚀

-A fast, beautiful terminal-based REST API client inspired by lazygit.
+A straight to the point terminal-based REST API client inspired by lazygit.

 ## Features